-- 40 g Dubliner Cheese, freshly shredded, any white chedar works.
+- 40 g Dubliner Cheese freshly shredded, any white cheddar works.

-- First start by marinating the shrimp.
+- First, start by marinating the shrimp.
 Place the shrimp in a large bowl, season with cayenne pepper, lemon pepper, garlic powder, and juice from 1 1/2 lemons.
 (Saving the other half of the lemon for the risotto.)
-Toss everything together until the shrimp is evenly coated, then place the shrimp in the fridge.
+Toss everything together until the shrimp are evenly coated, then place the shrimp in the fridge.

-- Pre-heat oven to 400°, line a baking sheet with tin foil and set aside.
-You will cook the shrimp on this try in the oven a little later.
+- Pre-heat oven to 400'°, line a baking sheet with tin foil, and set aside.
+You will cook the shrimp on this tray in the oven a little later.

 - After 5 minutes add the arborio rice to the pan, cook for one minute to toast the rice a tiny bit.
-Stirring consistantly.
+Stirring consistently.

-- Stirring often keep and eye on the rice and the amount of water.
-Once the water is almost completly soaked into the rice/evaporate add another 1 cup of water.
+- Stirring often keeping an eye on the rice and the amount of water.
+Once the water is almost completely soaked into the rice/evaporate add another 1 cup of water.
 Do this for the first 4 cups of water: cooking 1 cup down completely, before adding each additional cup.